God as Family: The Father, the Son, and the Children by Adoption

 every family in heaven and on earth is named.”

-God's family is not allegorical: it has a Father, a Son,
+family is not allegorical: it has a Father, a Son, an inheritance,

-an inheritance, a purpose, and we are part of it by adoption, through the
+a purpose, and we are part of it by adoption, through the Spirit of God.

 Conclusion

-The Bible gradually reveals that God is not an eternal solitude,
+gradually reveals that God is not an eternal solitude, but an

-This truth was kept secret for centuries and only fully revealed by Jesus
+kept secret for centuries and only fully revealed by Jesus Christ, the eternal

 Problem with the word "adoption"

-accurate or faithful alternative to “adoption ,” especially in the
+is a more accurate or faithful alternative to “adoption,”

 Etymology of G5206 – υἱοθεσία (huiothesía)